Oak Park celebrates Kwanzaa with ‘the spirit of community and cultural richness’

 Cover images of 2023 impact reports

-Our library strives to be a library for everyone, one that prioritizes: To report on the impact of work in these areas, the library shares monthly public updates at its Board of Library Trustees meetings, and creates annual, year in review impact reports.
-These reports showcase library work that shared the information, services, and opportunities … Read more
+Our library strives to be a library for everyone, one that prioritizes: Evaluating our impact To report on the impact of work in these areas, the library shares monthly public updates at its Board of Library Trustees meetings, and creates annual, year-in-review impact reports.
+These reports showcase library work that shared the information, services, and … Read more

 Book bans, censorship & intellectual freedom: Attend Saturday’s panel discussion